 After I cured Rudy of spider mites, he was left with some funny growth, weird leaves and botched stems.
 While I think everyone’s unique appearance make them special, Rudy had too many quirks and I wanted him to be pretty again.

 When to Propagate

-Like any houseplant, the best time to propagate and prune is in the early spring to late summer, when the weather is warm.
+Like any houseplant, the best time to propagate a rubber tree (or any plants) is in the early spring to late summer, when the weather is warm.
 This ensures a much better recovery for plants.
 I performed this in early September, so I was able to still have some sun for Rudy to soak up in NY.

 How to Propagate

 Propagating and pruning is messy, especially for Rubber trees or Ficus elastica.
 If you have one you know what I mean.
 They ooze a milky substance when cut and leak everywhere.
 This sap is annoying to remove and is sticky and unpleasant, so be prepared.

 -A clean surface

 –Rooting hormone (I always use Bonide because it actually works)